LA's Omicron Surge is Peaking Now, Researchers Say. Is It Time To Make Travel Plans?

 Researchers at Columbia University’s Mailman School of Public Health spend their days making detailed mathematical forecasts on the Omicron surge, and they tell the NBC4 I-Team that rising case numbers might have peaked on Tuesday in the LA Metro Area.

-"Omicron is going to start to run out of people to infect," says Professor Jeffrey Shaman who heads the research team at Columbia.
-"In the LA the metro area, [the surge] peaks this week, and it’s going to start to come down after that," Shaman told the I-Team.
+"Omicron is going to start to run out of people to infect," says Prof. Jeffrey Shaman, who heads the research team at Columbia.
+"In the LA the metro area, [the surge] peaks this week, and it’s going to start to come down after that."

 Local